-Due to this structure, activated carbon is able to bind chemical substances such as toxins to itself and thus make them harmless to the body.
+Due to this structure, activated carbon is able to bind chemical substances such as toxins to itself and thus render them harmless to the body.
 Once the toxic substances are bound to the charcoal, they are excreted with the feces through the intestines.
 The feces are black in color.
 This is due to the color of the charcoal and is completely harmless.

 Therefore, every dog owner should have an emergency ration of charcoal tablets for his protégé at home!

 Please note that due to the onset of toxins, the circulation can be very weakened and the body temperature will drop.
 Therefore, you should cover your four-legged friend and keep him warm until you arrive at the vet.

 Pad the area around your pet with a blanket or pillow.
 This will prevent him from hurting himself during seizures.

 Check with your vet before you head out to make sure the practice or clinic is open.

 If possible, look for a helper.
 Especially with large four-legged friends, help will be needed.

 To be prepared as well as possible and to act quickly.
 Poisoning in dogs is not an easy subject and must be taken seriously.
 This is a first guide, but the veterinarian should always be your first port of call.